gisat-panther/deck.gl-geotiff/dataPreparation.md

 ```
 rio cogeo info output_cog.tif
 ```
+- You can display a COG file saved locally on your computer e.g. with **QGIS**.
+In *Layer Properties* you can check detailed information about format, compression, bands, metadata, etc.

 ### Step 5: Validate in COG Explorer
 - [COG Explorer](https://gisat-panther.github.io/app-gisat-cog-explorer/)
   - application for verification and style creation for COG files developed by Gisat
   - based on Panther components
   - supports all COG styles available in [Geoimage](./geoimage/src/geoimage/README.md) library from Geolib Visualiser
-  - <ins>requirements</ins>: URL for COG file uploaded on S3 server, check this guide for [uploading cog files on S3](guideForS3.md) server
+  - <ins>requirements</ins>: URL for COG file uploaded on S3 server

     <img src = "/images/gisat_cog_explorer.jpg" width = "60%">